 Where iPhoto Pictures are Located and How to Access the iPhoto Library and Picture Files

 iPhoto is a great picture management app, but you may still occasionally want to access the original picture files for a variety of purposes, either to import them into another app or for backup purposes.
-This is easily done, but what exactly you are looking for depends on which version of iPhoto you are using.
+This is easily done in Mac OS X, but what exactly you are looking for depends on which version of iPhoto you are using.
 Whether you’re using the latest iPhoto or an earlier version, we’ll show you exactly how to access your raw photos out of the iPhoto app, stored locally on your Mac.

 Where iPhoto Pictures Are Stored